IDinsight/aaq_core_template/load_testing/README.md

 # How to run

+1. Create a new python 3.9 environment

-1. Install libraries in `requirements.txt`
+2. Install libraries in `requirements.txt`

-2. Add the host addresses (unused hosts can be blank) and token to the conda environment variables.
+3. Add the host addresses (unused hosts can be blank) and token to the conda environment variables.
 Note: It's assumed that the token is the same for all hosts.

     ```console
     STAGING_HOST=